When can dictionary learning uniquely recover sparse data from subsamples?: Acknowledgment

 \section{Acknowledgment}

-We thank the following people for helpful discussions: Charles Cadieu, Will Coulter, Jack Culpepper, Mike DeWeese, Rina Foygel, Guy Isely, Amir Khosrowshahi, Chris Rozell, and everyone at the Redwood Center.
-We also thank Melody Chan for helpful discussions on Ramsey theory and Matthias Mnich for explaining the NP-completeness lurking inside of Theorem \ref{FiniteSetLem}.
-Finally, we thank an anonymous referee for comments that considerably improved this work, including supplying the main ideas for proving the theorems in Section \ref{proof_prob_Section}.
+We thank the following people for helpful discussions: Charles Cadieu, Melody Chan, Will Coulter, Jack Culpepper, Mike DeWeese, Rina Foygel, Guy Isely, Amir Khosrowshahi, Matthias Mnich, and Chris Rozell.
+We also thank the anonymous referees for comments that considerably improved this work, including supplying ideas for proofs of several results.
+This work was supported by grant IIS-1219212 from the National Science Foundation.
+CJH was also partially supported by an NSF All-Institutes Postdoctoral Fellowship administered by the Mathematical Sciences Research Institute through its core grant DMS-0441170.
+FTS was also supported by the Applied Mathematics Program within the Office of Science Advanced Scientific Computing Research of the U.S. Department of Energy under contract No. DE-AC02-05CH11231.

 \ifCLASSOPTIONcaptionsoff

 \fi